lemonrock/cc-queue/README.md

 # cc-queue

-[cc-queue] is an implementation in Rust of a non-blocking, unbounded queue called "Concurrency Control Queue", also known as `CCQueue`.
+[cc-queue] is an implementation in Rust of Fatourou and Kallimanis's blocking, unbounded queue known as `CCQueue`.
+It has better performance than the classic unbounded queue `MSQueue`, the Michael & Scott Queue.

 ## Licensing